What is the KDE+ method?

 It is important to consider both individual risk (represented by the cluster strength) and collective risk.
 Kernel density estimation (the blue curve) highlights places where a traffic crash is the most likely to occur within a road.
-On the other hand, number of traffic crashes within a road reflects the dangerousness of the road as a whole (how frequently traffic crashes occur) and it is related to exposition (in the form of number of possibilities for traffic crash occurrence).
+On the other hand, number of traffic crashes within a road reflects the dangerousness of the road as a whole (how frequently traffic crashes occur) and it is related to exposure (in the form of number of possibilities for traffic crash occurrence).
 Thus, collective strength of a cluster depends on the cluster strength and number of traffic crashes per 100 m.
+(Favilli et all., 2018)

-Ordering according to the cluster strength: 4, 2, 3, 1 (2 has greater individual risk than 3, because 3 has greater exposition).
+Ordering according to the cluster strength: 4, 2, 3, 1 (2 has greater individual risk than 3, because 3 has greater exposure).